basswood-io/BasswoodAV/docs/cookbook/basics.rst

 Threading
 ---------

-By default, codec contexts will decode with :data:`~av.codec.context.ThreadType.SLICE` threading.
+By default, codec contexts will decode with :data:`~bv.codec.context.ThreadType.SLICE` threading.
 This allows multiple threads to cooperate to decode any given frame.

 This is faster than no threading, but is not as fast as we can go.

-Also enabling :data:`~av.codec.context.ThreadType.FRAME` (or :data:`~av.codec.context.ThreadType.AUTO`) threading allows multiple threads to decode independent frames.
+Also enabling :data:`~bv.codec.context.ThreadType.FRAME` (or :data:`~bv.codec.context.ThreadType.AUTO`) threading allows multiple threads to decode independent frames.
 This is not enabled by default because it does change the API a bit: you will get a much larger "delay" between starting the decode of a packet and getting it's results.
 Take a look at the output of this sample to see what we mean:

 .. literalinclude:: ../../examples/basics/thread_type.py